Finding a Living Donor

 A common question we get from people needing a transplant is “How do I find a living donor?”

-Over the years, we have learned a few things about how people who need a transplant were successful in finding a living donor.
-Here’s what we learned:
+Over the years, we have learned a few things about how people were successful in finding a living donor.
+Here are some examples:

 - Make sure your friends, family, and coworkers are aware of your need for a living donor.
 Most donations are made by friends and relatives.

-- Notify members of social, religious, and other groups you belong to of your need.
+- Notify members of social, religious, and other groups you belong to.
 Sometimes people who are in the same organizations and share the same interests are willing to be tested and donate.

 - Set up a Twitter account and send out tweets expressing your need.